 Another protest leader Balbeer Singh Rajewal also contemptuously dismissed the Supreme Court’s mediatory efforts to break the logjam.
 “We will not appear before any committee; our agitation is against three farm laws.
 We never demanded from SC to form committee, govt behind all these,” Rajewal said at a press conference today.

-Chief opposition party Congress also rode roughshod over the apex court’s efforts by questioning the ‘impartiality’ of the -appointed committee, and reiterated that the three new be instead withdrawn and demanded ‘direct talks by the Prime Minister with protesters’.
+Chief opposition party Congress also rode roughshod over the apex court’s efforts by questioning the ‘impartiality’ of the SC-appointed committee, and reiterated that the three new farm laws be instead withdrawn and demanded ‘direct talks by the Prime Minister with protesters’.
 Incidentally, the Congress routinely bashes Modi government for ‘centralising’ powers in the PMO, and is now claiming that parleys with the Union Agriculture Minister over farm laws are not enough.

 During the court hearing today, the high-powered Lutyens’ lawyers lobby representing the protesting unions did not even turn up in court, despite having promised the court yesterday that they would take the Court’s suggestion of temporarily halting implementation of new laws and forming a Committee to look into their demands, to the unions and revert with a response.